-(c) These land development regulation amendments are not consistent with the Comprehensive Plan -- as set forth herein, the May 2022 amendments to the joint comprehensive plan were not effective and did not amend the Comprehensive Plan.
+(d) These land development regulation amendments are not consistent with the Comprehensive Plan -- as set forth herein, the May 2022 Comprehensive Plan Amendment was not effective and did not amend the Comprehensive Plan.

-36. With respect to the land development regulation amendments purportedly adopted in January 2023 by the District via Ordinance/Resolution No. 637, such Ordinance/Resolution is void and unenforceable because:
+37. With respect to the land development regulation amendments purportedly adopted in January 2023 by the District via Ordinance/Resolution No. 637, such Ordinance/Resolution is void and unenforceable because: